thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/5backgrounds/README.md

 1. Add a CSS gradient to the header of your page

 1. Add a CSS gradient to the header of the sections

+## Bonus

+1. Add an image for the links.